eProsima/Micro-XRCE-DDS-docs/docs/agent.rst

 The *Agent* uses the entities to interact with the DDS Global Data Space on behalf of the *Clients*.

 The communication between a *Client* and an *Agent* currently supports UDP, TCP and Serial (dependent on the platform).
-While it is running, the *Agent* will attend any received request from the *Clients* and answers back with the result of that request.
+While it is running, the *Agent* will attend any received request from the *Clients* and answer back with the result of that request.

+.. _agent_configuration:

 Configuration
 -------------